 We have a terrific Board of Directors and Founding Members.
 The public is always welcome to attend our Board Meetings held on the third Wednesday of every month except the months of June, July, November & December.
 Meetings begin at 5:30 P.M.
 Use our back gate by the Stone Cottage.

 Memberships, entry fees, venue rentals, grants, sponsorships, in-kind donations, and fundraising events.

 We offer memorial bricks, shrubs, rose bushes and benches for sponsorships as well as Gardens, structures, and the Victorian Tree House.
 We would be honored to make a presentation to your organization or business.

-Now that we are open and no longer have a property payment to make each year, watch our progress!
-We are inviting all community members to help in any way they would like: volunteering to help build, paint, plant, create lessons, teach classes, work in the garden, read to children and become docents.
+We invite all community members to help in any way they would like: volunteering to help build, paint, plant, create lessons, teach classes, work in the garden, read to children and become docents.

 We invite all clubs and organizations to participate in whatever capacity their members wish, at the Garden.
 We are open to ideas and suggestions.
 We want our community to participate in helping this beautiful and important garden to continue to grow!

-To strengthen the communities and families of Kings County and beyond through unique hands-on educational programs which promote and develop interest in healthy eating and fitness, gardening, farm history, literacy, nature studies and the arts.
+To strengthen the communities and families of Kings County and beyond through unique hands-on educational programs which promote and develop an interest in healthy eating and fitness, gardening, farm history, literacy, nature studies, and the arts.

 To provide educational classes, exciting programs and fun events for all ages!

-To provide a children’s museum that is interactive and educational as it relates to the establishing of King’s County farm history.
+To provide a farm environment museum that is interactive and educational as it relates to the establishment of King’s County farm history.